chrisburnell/bowhead/README.md

 ## A small framework on which to build your design tokens in SCSS.

+I wrote more about this here: [https://chrisburnell.com/bowhead](https://chrisburnell.com/bowhead/).

-You’ll want to jump into `src/_config.scss` and make some changes, add your own tokens, etc.
+You’ll want to jump into `src/_config.scss` and make some changes: add your own tokens, etc.

 ```scss
 body {